-ABE/ASE and ESL-12 levels in total.
 Providers can read more about each EFL and the skills an individual in a specific EFL will have in the TA Guide.

-AEL grantees must be aware that TWC anticipates that the US Department of Education will approve new tests or reapprove new versions of existing tests over the next year, so the tables are subject to change.
-TWC will release any changes to the tables through an AEL Letter and update of the AEL Testing Guide.
+AEL grantees must be aware that TWC anticipates that the ED may approve new tests or reapprove new versions of existing tests over the next year, so the tables are subject to change.
+TWC will release any changes to the tables through an AEL Letter and an update of the Testing Guide.